Economic Affairs Office

 Doing Business in Cambodia

-Cambodia is a developing market economy that grew at an average rate of over 7 percent in the last decade, driven largely by an expansion in the garment sector, construction, agriculture, and tourism.
-In 2014, the economy grew by an estimated 7 percent and it is expected to continue to grow at a similar rate over the next two years.
+Cambodia is a developing market economy that grew at an average rate of over seven percent in the last decade, driven largely by an expansion in the garment sector, construction, agriculture, and tourism.
+In 2014, the economy grew by an estimated seven percent and it is expected to continue to grow at a similar rate over the next two years.
 Per capita GDP increased from US$367 in 2003 to US$1,130 in 2014.
-The percentage of the population living in poverty dropped to about 18.6 percent in 2012.
+As of 2012, the percentage of the population living below the poverty line was 17.7 percent (poverty line was US$1.20 per person per day), a three percent decrease from 2011.

 Cambodia‘s rapidly expanding tourism industry is led by the spectacular cultural attraction of Angkor Wat.
-With the number of foreign arrivals approximately 4.5 million in 2014, an increase of 12.5 percent compared to 2013, tourism has increased more than twenty-fold since 1998 when Cambodia received a modest 187,000 tourists.
-It is estimated that international arrivals will reach 7 million by 2020.
+In 2015, the Angkor Wat temple complex, a UNESCO world heritage site, was voted as the best tourist destination in the world by Lonely Planet.
+With approximately 4.5 million foreign arrivals in 2014, an increase of 12.5 percent compared to 2013, tourism has increased more than twenty-fold since 1998 when Cambodia received a modest 187,000 tourists.
+It is estimated that international arrivals will reach 7 million annually by 2020.
 In 2011, Cambodian coastal areas were recognized for their natural beauty by the Club of the World’s Most Beautiful Bays.

 Despite rapid growth in garments and tourism, Cambodia remains an agrarian society, with over half the population engaged in the agriculture sector.
 Donors have been a driving force behind the development efforts of Cambodia with financial support accounting for more than 30 percent of the government budget.
 The United States is one of Cambodia‘s largest donors and official U.S. assistance amounted to around US$122 million in 2014.